codejitsu/codejitsu.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Alex.
-I am Scala developer located in Munich.
+I am Scala/Java developer located in Munich.

 ### More Information